The Pride and the Passion: Plot

 The cannon is moved and hidden inside a cathedral while it is repaired.
-Afterwards, it is disguised as an ornamental processional platform during a Catholic Holy Week religious procession to move it past the occupying French.
+Afterwards, it is disguised as an ornamental processional platform during a Catholic Holy Week religious procession in order to move it past the occupying French.
 French officers, however, are informed of the cannon's cathedral location, but by the time they arrive, it has been repaired and moved, leaving no trace that it was ever there.

 When the cannon finally arrives at the guerrillas' camp on the plains outside Ávila, Trumbull and Miguel prepare to attack the city.
 However, Ávila is defended by strong walls, eighty cannon and a garrison of French troops.
 Trumbull explains to the assembled guerilla force that half their number will be killed by various types of French artillery shot and grouped rifle fire during their assault wave.
-Later, he tries to convince Juana not to participate in the battle, but, the next day, she goes with the men.
+Later, he tries to convince Juana not to participate in the battle, but, having come so far, the next day she goes with the men.

-Trumbull repeatedly fires the huge siege cannon, its large 96-pound solid shot impacting with 9000 foot-pounds of force, which slowly demolishes Ávila's high southern wall.
+Trumbull repeatedly fires the huge siege cannon, its large solid shot slowly demolishing one section of Ávila's high walls.
 Despite suffering heavy losses as they charge forward, the guerrillas pour through the city's breached wall and overwhelm the French forces.
 General Jouvet is killed, and the last French troops are overrun and killed in the town square.
 After the battle, Trumbull bids farewell to a dying Juana and then places Miguel's dead body at the foot of the statue of Ávila's patron saint Saint Teresa.
-After securing the huge cannon for its long journey to England, Trumbull leaves Ávila with troubling memories of his adventures across Spain.
+After securing the huge cannon for its long journey to England, Trumbull leaves Ávila with troubled memories of his adventures across Spain.